Ketei/nexus-forge/README.md

 ## Documentation

-### In-Engine Documentation
+### Built-in Documentation
-All custom classes within Nexus Forge include comprehensive **built-in documentation**, accessible directly through the Godot editor's **F1 help menu**.
-Written manually to assist the developer
+All custom classes within Nexus Forge include comprehensive, manually written **built-in documentation**, accessible directly through the Godot editor's **F1 help menu**.

 ### GitHub Wiki
 A wiki with detailed setup instructions and usage guides can be found on the project's [Wiki/Documentation Link Here].